TwirlySeal/nightshade/docs/setup.md

 source env/bin/activate
 pip install kdl-py
 ```

-3. Run `package/main.py` to generate the extension manifest
+3. Run `cd package` then `python main.py firefox` or `python main.py chrome` to generate the extension manifest

 4. Run `deno task firefox` or `deno task chrome` to build the extension for your browser